ndwarshuis/dotfiles/README.md

 #### Conky

-Conky is a super-configurable system monitor that runs on the desktop (your nerdiness on fully display).
-See [here](https://github.com/ndwarshuis/conky) for my configuration.
+Conky is a super-configurable system monitor that runs on the desktop (your nerdiness on full display).
+See [here](https://github.com/ndwarshuis/conky-main) for my configuration.

 #### Emacs